Tehachapi Resource Conservation District Stewardship Policy

 Resource Conservation Districts (RCDs) function throughout the state as leaders in the conservation community.
 The TRCD renders assistance to public and private landowners within our watershed wishing to conserve soil and water and manage their resources on a sustainable basis.
 TRCD acts as a focal point for local conservation efforts and continuously promotes educational efforts to teach children and adults the importance of conserving resources through individual actions and volunteer activities.

-The TRCD also promotes public awareness through links between concerned citizens, the City of Tehachapi and Kern County’s government on issues related to conservation.
-The TRCD Board functions independently of county government, and derives its power and purpose from state law.
-Division 9 enables the District to have 5, 7, or 9 directors, who serve as voting members of the Board of Directors.
+The TRCD also promotes public awareness through links between concerned citizens, Tehachapi, special districts and Kern County’s government on issues related to conservation.
+The TRCD Board functions independently of county government as a special district, and derives its power and purpose from state law.
+Division 9 enables the District to have 5, 7, or 9 volunteer directors, who serve as voting members of the Board of Directors.
+TRCD is allowed a 5 member board.
 Decisions or actions of the TRCD Board are approved by majority vote of the full board.

 The TRCD Board, meets publicly once a month to discuss local conservation issues, and makes decisions or takes actions on these issues.
-The TRCD Board also employs specialists and contractors to carry out board policies and projects, and.
-Board members themselves, frequently implement district policies and programs on a volunteer basis (Board members cannot be paid for their services to RCDs).
-As such, district Directors frequently serve as conservation educators to landowners, schools, and the public to raise awareness of conservation in the local community.
+The TRCD Board may use specialists and contractors to carry out board policies and projects.
+Board members implement district policies and frequently serve as conservation educators to landowners, schools, and the public to raise awareness of conservation in the local community.

 Directors also educate and inform state government representatives regarding resource conservation both locally and on a state-wide basis.
-The TRCD is mandated to conserve resources within the District by implementing projects on public and private lands and educating landowners and the public about resource conservation.
-Beyond this, the TRCD is given the right to form associations to coordinate resource conservation efforts on a larger level.
-The core functions of the TRCD revolve around its right to use diverse means to further resource conservation within its District.
+The TRCD works to conserve resources within the District by implementing projects on public and private lands and educating landowners and the public about resource conservation.